fmoll-upc/Trivium-asic/README.md

 ## 1. General Information
-+ This Verilog implementation of the Trivium stream cipher consists of:
++ This Verilog implementation of the Trivium stream cipher will consist of:
     - The core components
     - A testbench for simulation
     - A Python reference implementation for the generation of test vectors and possibly other scenarios